tomeshnet/tomesh.net/state-of-our-networks.md

   <li class="bio-sm-list-item"><a href="http://www.torfree.net/" target="_blank"><i class="fa fa-link" aria-hidden="true"></i>&nbsp;torfree.net</a></li>
 </ul>

-**TAO Collective**{:#tao}, or OAT ("Organizing Autonomous Telecomms") is a anarchist and radical online service provider, offering free email and web hosting to activists.
+**TAO Collective**{:#tao}, or OAT ("Organizing Autonomous Telecomms"), is an anarchist and radical online service provider, offering free email and web hosting to activists.

 <ul class="bio-sm-list">
   <li class="bio-sm-list-item"><a href="http://tao.ca/" target="_blank"><i class="fa fa-link" aria-hidden="true"></i>&nbsp;tao.ca</a></li>
 </ul>

+**Toronto Community Networks**{:#tcn} is a not-for-profit, grassroots organization that creates local networks in order to increase access to technology and information for communities across the GTHA.
+These networks provide a platform for communities to generate and share knowledge collaboratively, identify and address local problems, and increase economic well-being.
+TCN aspires to build the capacity of community members, so that they have the literacies required to maintain and scale their local networks, and succeed in the 21st century.
+We believe in building relationships and creating engagement through efforts that utilize research, co-creation, and empathy building to reach out to disengaged youth.

 **Udit Vira**{:#udit} is an engineer and maker living in Toronto where he contributes to Steam Link Toronto and the Toronto Mesh project.